HiSPARC/topaz/111115_gps_offsets/doc/test_description.md

 - Using a [GPSSource S14-A GPS
 Splitter](http://www.gpssource.com/products/gps-splitter/46) to split
-the GPS signal from one antenna to multiple cables/HiSPARC Masters.
+the GPS signal from one antenna to multiple cables/HiSPARC Primaries.